boxofyellow/SqlParseTree/README.md

 This application will parse the provided SQL and render it as requested.
-The SQL content is expected to be piped application
+The SQL content is expected to be piped to the application

 It accepts the following command line arguments